What is no-fault car insurance?

-No-fault insurance really just refers to the process of how each person handles their claim.
-Despite the term "no fault", the reality is that someone is always either partially or fully at fault in an accident.
-After an accident, it’s an insurer’s responsibility to determine who’s at fault to evaluate an individual’s risk and determine how their premiums will be impacted.
 To determine fault, the law in almost every province requires an insurance company to assign a percentage of fault to each driver involved based on provincial regulations known typically as Fault Determination Rules.
 These rules outline different accident scenarios and assign fault to each of the parties involved in the accident by referencing the rule that most closely resembles the factual circumstances of the accident.1 Fault determination doesn’t affect the eventual payout of the claim.
-As long as the policy covers the damage caused by the accident, the claim will be paid.
-However, future premium adjustments may be based on this determination.
+In other words, as long as the policy covers the damage caused by the accident, the claim will be paid.
+However, your insurance premium could increase upon renewal if you’re found to be at fault for an accident.

 Do I have no-fault insurance?

-If you reside in one of the provinces listed above, no-fault insurance will already be built into your standard insurance coverage.
-Let’s help put this in perspective.
-Let’s say you’re an Ontario resident with an active insurance policy.
-As you’re making your way to your destination, you accidentally miss a stop sign and lightly clip a passing car.
-As you take the appropriate steps after the accident, you start a claim and deal solely with your insurer throughout the fault determination and settlement process, as does the other party involved.
-Let’s assume in this example that we’re only dealing with vehicle damage and you are found to be 100% at-fault.
-If the other party also holds a car insurance policy in Ontario, their insurance policy’s Direct Compensation Property Damage (which is part of Ontario no-fault insurance) will cover their vehicle’s damage.
-But because you were determined 100% at fault, you’ll need to carry Collision or Upset coverage and you’ll need pay your agreed upon deductible first in order for your vehicle’s damages to be covered.
+Let’s assume in this example that we’re only dealing with vehicle damage, and you're found to be 100% at-fault.
+If the other party also holds a car insurance policy in Ontario, and has Direct Compensation Property Damage on their policy (which is part of no-fault insurance) their insurer will cover their vehicle’s damage.
+But because you were determined 100% at fault, you’ll need to carry All Perils, or Collision or Upset coverage –and you’ll need pay your agreed upon deductible– for your vehicle’s damages to be covered.

 One of the main benefits of no-fault insurance is the amount of time it takes to resolve a claim.
-With no more back and forth between insurance companies trying to get to the bottom of who is to blame, it speeds the process up to pay for any automobile or medical bills.
+With no more back and forth between insurance companies to determine fault, it speeds up the process of paying out claims for any car or medical bills.

-This process not only saves time, but it also saves money.
-By going directly to your own insurance provider, it avoids the high costs associated with prosecuting an at-fault driver in a court system.
+This not only saves time, but money too.
+By going directly to your own insurance provider, you avoid the high costs associated with prosecuting an at-fault driver in a court system.

 What are the legal implications with no-fault insurance?